 Since earning both bachelor’s and master’s degrees in Public Health, Peggy has been working "upstream" to build healthier communities.
-She has developed special expertise in sustainable transportation and food systems, recognizing that how we move and what we eat are basic to human and environmental health.
+She has developed special expertise in early childhood and food systems, recognizing that how we raise our young and what we eat are basic to human and environmental health.
+In her volunteer work, Peggy supports sustainable transportation groups to assure that healthy physical activity is accessible to all.

 Working through government agencies, non-profits and community-minded businesses, she

 Volunteers are often important in community work, and Peggy’s experience with advocacy groups has honed her skills in working with volunteers at all levels of involvement.
-She is comfortable working with neighborhood groups, single-issue campaigns and faith communities.
+She is comfortable working with neighborhood groups, community activists and faith communities.

 "Having worked with Peggy on environmental issues for over twenty years, I appreciate both her vision and her follow-through.
 I am most impressed with how she lives what she believes, and that authenticity shines through in the work that she does with community groups."